-The share price of Dassault Systemes continued to fall after we began building our position just after mid-year.
+The share price of Dassault Systems continued to fall after we began building our position just after mid-year.
 Dassault has a stable of strong product offerings in the Design and Build, and Product Life Cycle management software niches.
-Dassault's revenue growth rates have slowed from 9% in 2023 to an expected 4% for 2025.
+Dassault's revenue growth rate has slowed from 9% in 2023 to an expected low single digit rate for 2025 (source Bloomberg; estimate as of year-end 2025).
 Many of the end markets that Dassault sells into are suffering from what might be termed a "post-Covid hangover".
 Industries such as autos, retail, healthcare and consumer products have been struggling for volume growth in the last two years.
 In this environment it is difficult for software suppliers like Dassault to increase pricing and deals are slow to close.
 We are more optimistic about the longer-term picture for Dassault.
 A typical manufacturing company is at a competitive disadvantage if they don't use Design and Build tools like Dassault's Catia and Solidworks.
 These software tools are increasingly used to develop, build and continuously monitor production of products.
 We are hopeful that the post-Covid slump in manufacturing end markets will give way to a new period of design-led innovation.
 Dassault should be well positioned if and when this materialises.